-To open the screen snipping tools to quickly, use these steps:
+To open the Snipping Tool to take screenshots with the “PrtScrn” key, use these steps:

 Click on Ease of Access.